 For 5 gallons of honeywine, cider or perry, use the following

 Nutrient Addition Schedule (NAS) (sometimes called SNA or Staggered Nutrient Additions):

 If you don't have digital scales, here are some rule of thumb numbers: 1 tsp of Fermaid-K weighs about 4.0 grams, 1 tsp of DAP weighs about 3.9 grams.
 If you don't have access to Fermaid-K, use the same amounts of whichever yeast nutrient you can find.
 Most homebrew and winemaking supply stores will have quality yeast nutrients to choose from.

-When you are finished fermenting and bottling, here is a GREAT carboy washing system that will make your life much easier.
+When you are finished fermenting and bottling, here is a GREAT Carboy and Keg Washing Station that will make your life much easier.

 References: I relied heavily on the FAQs from Hightest's website entitled How do you make a Basic mead?.
 I also used information from a post on the Gotmead.com forum entitled Oskarr in a Nutshell and of course from the book by Ken Schramm entitled The Compleat Meadmaker.

 If you find this site helpful, please link to us!